Lunjie/BSE_Template_Portfolio/index.md

 # Final Milestone

+*Getting all the motors to work as well as listen to the code that I wrote

 # Second Milestone
-My second Milestone was getting the wires and everything sautered to the car.
+*getting the wires and everything sautered to the car.

 # First Milestone

-My first milestone was to build the car itself
+*building the car itself